 The complete behaviour of a CustomDirective is indeterminate.
 For the purposes of SOLM, the name and DirectiveArguments are supplied to the ground system.
-The ground system either completes the directive modifier: Directive Argument [0..\] - supplies additional information to the ground system for completing the action of the Directive.
+The ground system either completes the directive without error, returning control to the executing Procedure, or the ground system returns an error, which will either terminate execution or be handled by an exception handler.